 That said, you should bear in mind the consequences of being found out.
 A false declaration is considered a serious tax evasion offence.
 This means that it's possible you may lose your home and potentially other assets, as well as acquire a criminal record.

-Thanks to the HMRC’s information-sharing arrangements with overseas tax authorities, it’s unlikely that you could hide ownership of overseas properties forever either.
+Furthermore, thanks to the HMRC’s information-sharing arrangements with overseas tax authorities, it’s also unlikely that you could hide ownership of overseas properties either.

 Can You Be a First-Time Buyer More Than Once?

-There’s no statute of limitations on when you previously owned a property.
-Even if the last time you owned property was 30 years ago, you cannot consider yourself to be a first-time buyer.
-The same applies if you previously owned a house with your marriage partner and you’re now divorced, or if your spouse has now died.
+Typically, you cannot be a first-time buyer more than once in the conventional sense.
+There’s no statute of limitations on when you previously owned a property, so even if the last time you owned property was 30 years ago, you cannot really consider yourself to be a first-time buyer again.
+This means you won’t qualify for the first-time buyer Stamp Duty exemption.
+The same applies if you previously owned a house with your marriage partner and you’re now divorced, or if your spouse has passed away.

 Can I Be a First-Time Buyer If I Have Inherited Property?